sdneon/NoHands/README.md

 Watch face: PM, bluetooth connected, battery low & not charging

 ## Changelog
+* v1.3 work-in-progress
+  * Hour is outlined so that it will be easier to see at all times.
 * v1.2
   * Colour scheme changes.
     * Removed pairs of simliar colours.